jammerz02/BidForMe/README.md

     For Mozilla Firefox:
     https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/

-5. Open Metamask and create local network using Custom RPC.
+5. Open Metamask and create local network using Custom RPC with the same port as `Ganache`.

 6. Launch development server